Build an LLM from scratch in MAX

 return x

-Next: In Step 08, you’ll add the language modeling head that projects hidden states to vocabulary logits for text generation.
+Next: Section 8 adds the language model head that projects these 768-dimensional hidden states to vocabulary logits.

 Language model head